TheLocust3/hierarchy-server/README.md

 - Add option to API to support detailed vs non-detailed nodes
 - Endpoint that flattens graph so that it can be displayed as cards in columns
 - Validate input data
+- Deleting a root node doesn't delete all child nodes